Deep knowledge of dividing fractions!

 In the lesson about fractions, we called 2 the numerator and 3 the denominator.

 You can also call 2 the dividend and 3 the divisor.

-These terms are used when doing long division; When we divide fractions, these are also used to describe the operation.
+Dividend and divisor are mostly used when doing long division.
+When we divide complex fractions, these terms can be used as well to describe the problem.

 I put parentheses to avoid confusion, but, basically, what you have is a fraction divided by another fraction.

-Here, the dividend is 2/5 and the divisor is 4/7
+Here with this complex fraction, the dividend is 2/5 and the divisor is 4/3

-When you divide fractions,invert the divisor and multiply the inverted divisor by the dividend.
+When you divide a fraction by another, invert the divisor and multiply the inverted divisor by the dividend.

 The inverted divisor is called the reciprocal